- Safety Guide & Disclaimer

-- Gather your MS OEM dock electronics, the Vertical dock cage, and the main Vertical dock body:
+- Gather your MS OEM dock electronics, the Vertical dock cage, and the main Vertical dock body (older model pictured):

-- Feed the MS OEM dock connector and cable through the cutout in the Vertical dock cage:
+- Feed the MS OEM dock connector and cable through the cutout in the Vertical dock cage (older model pictured):

 Place the MS OEM dock electronics.
 Gently bend the cable to clear the edge of the cutout.
 The MS OEM electronics will fit snuggly within the cage but may not drop in easily at first: